Active Learning and Novel Model Calibration Measurements for Automated Visual Inspection in Manufacturing: Methodology

-To evaluate the probability calibration techniques, we follow a similar procedure described in the previous subsection but avoid the active learning step.
-Furthermore, we considered a different dataset split (see Fig. \ref{F:KFOLDS-CALIBRATION}).
-After training the machine learning model and calibrating it with the calibration set, we issue a prediction for each instance of the \textit{unlabeled data} set.
-We measure four performance metrics: AUC ROC, ECE, APCS, and MPCS.
+To evaluate the proposed probability calibration metrics and techniques, a similar procedure as the one described in the previous subsection was followed, avoiding the active learning step.
+Furthermore, a different dataset split was considered (see Fig. \ref{F:KFOLDS-CALIBRATION}).
+After training the machine learning model and calibrating it with the calibration set, the non-calibrated model was used to issue a prediction for each instance in the \textit{unlabeled data} set.
+The predicted class is then used to adjust further (train) the calibrator.
+While this introduces some noise, we expect that the better the classification model, the more it would benefit the calibrator, as explained in Section \ref{S:PROBABILITIES-CALIBRATION}.
+Eleven performance metrics were measured: AUC ROC, ECE, wECE (see Eq. \ref{E:wECE}), PCS, wPCS, APCS\textsubscript{W}, wAPCS\textsubscript{W}, APCS, wAPCS, MPCS, and wMPCS.
 AUC ROC measures the discriminative capability of the model and provides insights into how such capability is affected by different calibration techniques.
 ECE evaluates the expected difference between the accuracy and confidence of a calibration model.
-We use it to compare the calibration quality for the multiple calibration techniques.
-Finally, APCS and MPCS estimate the calibration model's quality without needing a ground truth.
-We contrast them against the abovementioned metrics to measure the calibration methods' performance without ground truth.
+The ECE metric was used to compare the calibration quality for the multiple calibration techniques and the newly proposed PCS, wPCS, APCS, wAPCS, MPCS, and wMPCS metrics.
+Furthermore, given that the newly proposed metrics were built on a similar concept as the ECE metric, we are interested in how much they capture the same information.
+The Kendall $\tau$ (see \citep{kendall1938new}) and the Pearson correlation between ECE and the newly proposed metrics were measured.
+The Kendall correlation measures the ordinal association between two measured quantities.
+In this case, it measures to what extent both metrics increase or decrease, given the predictions for a given machine learning model and calibrators.
+The Pearson correlation, on the other side, was used to assess whether the correlation between metrics was linear.

+The metrics were computed on the test set against the ground truth (class annotations) and the approximate ground truth (predicted classes).
+The results were analyzed to understand how well the metrics capture the models' performance and calibration when no ground truth is available.
+Furthermore, the weighted and non-weighted metrics were compared to understand how class weighting influences the final score and perception regarding the quality of the calibration.